 Hearing the name Slovenia, the first things that come to your mind are probably Bled, the Triglav National Park, or perhaps the Slovenian coast.
-The tiny country does not lag behind in winter sports either.
-Lovers of skiing are also visiting regularly Slovenia.
+The tiny country does not lag in winter sports either.
+Lovers of skiing are also visiting Slovenia regularly.
 Although the ski slopes are certainly not the ones people choose in the first place, Slovenia can be a great alternative if you want to try something new.

 Before we go deeper into the details of the ski slopes, I think it is important to point out that the Slovenian mountains are also part of the Alps, known as the Julian Alps (JA).
-The countryside is not far behind the Austrian Alps (Murau, Stuhleck, etc.) in size or in the panorama.
+The countryside is not far behind the Austrian Alps in size or panorama.